el-psy-congroooo/Tic-Tac-Toe/README.md

 Singleplayer mode:-
 Singleplayer mode also have two types of levels to choose one is easy and another is standard.
 Easy mode has a beginner bot playing against you and in the standard level you will play against an expert bot.

+When the match will be ended either by wining or by a tie after that the game will give you two options that if you want to play again or you want to exit.
+Then you can enter '0' if you want to exit and '1' if you want to play again.